duty free concession

 *only available at international airports.

-Objection to Assessment of Duty, Tax or Penalty
+Objection to Assessment of Tax or Tax Penalty

 An objection may be lodged if an owner of goods is dissatisfied with the decision in relation to the assessment of tax and tax penalty on goods brought into Australia.
-Further details about an individual's right for review and how to lodge a taxation objection can be found on the 'Notice of Goods Impounded and/or Indirect Tax (Penalty) Assessed' form (B1056).
+The objection can be made by lodging a taxation objection with the Commissioner of Taxation within four years after the importation of the goods.

 Business travellers carrying commercial goods or samples may need to obtain permits for their goods depending on the nature of the goods, regardless of value.
 Quarantine and wildlife regulations and other restrictions may also apply to certain goods.